hedii/extractors/README.md

 Extractor is a package that find targeted types of resources in html dom.
 Currently, only 2 types of resources are available: urls and emails.
+The found resources are returned as an array.

 The `Extractor` class can be extended to add more resources types.

 ### Install